 - These are more versatile and allow you to determine which weight configurations suit your needs best.

 In addition to your barbell and weight plates, the only other thing you’ll need is a decent weight bench.
-We review 5 of the best benches here.
+We found a detailed article about weight benches reviews here.

 If you want to limit yourself to curls and cannot afford a bench then you can get started right away.
 You can also buy more weight plates as you progress so you do not need to go and spend a fortune straight off the bat.